Govia Thameslink Railway: Britain’s busiest railway

 At Go-Ahead we are committed to providing a safe and supportive environment for both our customers and colleagues, as they work and travel across our networks.

-Our operating company GTR runs the UK’s largest and most complex rail network.
+Pre nationalisation, we ran GTR, who operates one of the UK’s largest and most complex rail network.
 Safety is the foundation on which GTR builds this network, with a ‘zero harm’ approach – believing that all safety related accidents and operational incidents are preventable.
-GTR delivers unique campaigns to ensure both customers and colleagues are aware of potential risks and empowered to make safe choices.
+GTR has delivered unique campaigns to ensure both customers and colleagues are aware of potential risks and empowered to make safe choices.

 Encouraging safe behaviour in customers